 Revenue

-In mid-June 2025, Clay closed an undisclosed-size Series C led by CapitalG that pegged Clay at roughly $3 billion post-money valuation—about a 2× step-up from a May tender offer led by Sequoia (a secondary transaction).
-The upshot is that Clay has than 6×'d its valuation over the last 12 months.
+Previously, in August 2025, Clay closed a $100 million Series C led by CapitalG at a $3.1 billion post-money valuation—about a 2x step-up from a May 2025 tender offer led by Sequoia (a secondary transaction).

 Founded in 2019, Clay raised its pre-seed with NYC-based BoxGroup (David Tisch).
 In 2021 the company secured a $2.5 million seed round led by First Round Capital followed by a 2023 $13.5 million Series A led by Sequoia.

-In 2024, Clay entered hyperscale mode where it raised in quick succession a $46 million Series B in June 2024 at a $500 million valuation led by Meritech Capital, followed seven months later by a $40 million pre-emptive Series B “expansion” that lifted the price to $1.25 billion—before the tender at $1.5B and Series C at $3B.
-Altogether, Clay has raised at least $102 million of primary equity—and likely more once the Series C dollar amount is disclosed.
+In 2024, Clay entered hyperscale mode where it raised in quick succession a $46 million Series B in June 2024 at a $500 million valuation led by Meritech Capital, followed seven months later by a $40 million pre-emptive Series B "expansion" that lifted the price to $1.25 billion—before the tender at $1.5B and Series C at $3.1B.
+Altogether, Clay has raised at least $202 million of primary equity.

 Product